hhi-aml/histobenchmark/README.md

 <p align="center"><img src="imgs/EVAL_robust.png" width="500"></p>

-The robustness evaluation procedure can be summarized as the disentanglement of the effect of cross-stain/cross-distribution and cross-stain/in-distribution on performance.
+The robustness evaluation procedure can be summarized as the disentanglement of the effect of color and distribution biases on performance.
 A visualization of the procedure is displayed above.

 ### Training a Cycle GAN